 Linear actuator force calculation

 Our calculator includes two different application cases.
-Each is built using Newton's law of motion.
+Each is built using Newton's law of motion: if you need to refresh it, visit Omni's Newton's second law calculator.
 Two application cases are:

 - First case: An inclined plane with an actuator moving against gravity.

 - Second case: Horizontal plane with an actuator moving the block of mass along the horizontal surface.

 Let us understand how Newton's law is applied for the first case.
 The figure below shows the schematic and the corresponding free body diagram (FBD) for an inclined plane case with the actuator pushing the block against gravity.

 The forces involved are:

 Weight is acting in the perpendicular direction to the ground surface (where is the mass, and is gravitational acceleration).